 Parents are advised at the time of enrolment that staff will work with their child on an individual basis.
 This means that planning is undertaken with individual children’s developmental needs a priority.
 Staff complete developmental checklists and anecdotal records from observations of the children in their care.
-The main areas checked and observed are gross and fine motor skills, language and cognitive skills (thinking, memory etc), social and emotional skills.
+The main areas checked and observed are gross and fine motor skills, language and cognitive skills (thinking, memory, etc), social and emotional skills.
 Parents observations of their children are also an integral part of this process and thus communication between staff and parents is extremely important.
-Daily Diaries, daily verbal feedback, and comments, parent/staff interviews and social functions are mechanisms utilised to ensure that this process remains alive and develops further.
+Daily Diaries, daily verbal feedback, and comments, parent/staff interviews, and social functions are mechanisms utilised to ensure that this process remains alive and develops further.

-If a child has a high support need due to disability then every effort will be made to gain a support worker for the child to enable continued enrolment in the Centre.
-At the time of enrolment parents will be expected to disclose any specialist attention a child has or is receiving so that a mutual agreement can be reached on the most appropriate care available to the family.
+If a child has a high support need due to a disability then every effort will be made to gain a support worker for the child to enable continued enrolment in the Centre.
+At the time of enrolment, parents will be expected to disclose any specialist attention a child has or is receiving so that a mutual agreement can be reached on the most appropriate care available to the family.

 Parents are encouraged to discuss children’s needs, interests and skills with staff on a daily basis.
 Appointments can be made with the Director to discuss any concerns you have about your child’s program.
-Interviews can be arranged with staff and parents to discuss children’s development, at a time, which is suitable to both.
+Interviews can be arranged with staff and parents to discuss children’s development, at a time, which is suitable for both.

 Parents are encouraged to participate in the activities of the Centre, e.g. communicate to staff in the diaries provided, attend open days and join in celebrations.
 If anyone has a little time to volunteer an hour or so to assist us with activities for the children such as multicultural activities, reading, playing an instrument or repairing toys and equipment, you are most welcome to come and discuss your skills and availability with the staff.